 The News

 Wild Blood, a premium coconut water brand based in Austin, Texas, has launched nationwide with a focus on Austin and Chicago.
 The brand uses 16.6-ounce cans with dark, surreal artwork to position itself alongside craft beer rather than beach drinks.
+Unopened cans are shelf-stable and do not require refrigeration.
+At retail, Wild Blood undercuts a key premium competitor: 16.6 oz cans are typically about $3.99, while Harmless Harvest’s 16 oz format often sells for $5–6; multi-packs widen the gap (Wild Blood 12×16.6 oz about $36.99 vs. Harmless Harvest 12×10 oz bottles about $48).
 It targets spaces like bars, music venues, festivals, and sporting events where coconut water is less common.

 Wild Blood – a premium coconut‑water brand from Austin, Texas – has announced a “nationwide” launch that will see its 16.6‑ounce can debut in about 200 stores across Austin and Chicago.
-The rollout underscores the company’s focus on refrigerated distribution and a larger packaging format than most high‑pressure‑processed (HPP) coconut waters.
+Unopened cans are shelf-stable and do not need refrigeration, which differs from many refrigerated HPP coconut waters in trade assumptions.
+The lineup still emphasizes a larger single-serve format than typical 11–14 oz HPP bottles.

 Key facts